 Which stone is best for pregnancy?

 This article presents, for cultural and informational purposes, the stones traditionally associated with the emotional support of pregnancy in lithotherapy.
-Lithotherapy is a wellness practice; it does not cure, diagnose, or in any way replace medical pregnancy care.
-Any health question, worrying symptom, or decision concerning your pregnancy should be addressed to your doctor, gynecologist, or midwife.
+Lithotherapy is a wellness practice; it does not treat, diagnose, or in any way replace medical monitoring during pregnancy.
+Any health questions, worrisome symptoms, and decisions concerning your pregnancy should be addressed with your doctor, gynecologist, or midwife.
 Certain stones require specific precautions during pregnancy; please read the dedicated section before any use.

 Vincent Renault